Alkaison/Phonebook-Management-System/README.md

 - C/C++ compiler (Recommended: GCC Compiler)
 - Command Prompt or Windows Powershell

-**Note**: This program won't run on online compilers as they don't provide libraries for FILE Management & external storing.
+**Note:** This program won't run on online compilers as they don't provide libraries for FILE Management & external storing.

 ## Screenshots 🖼️